Skip to main content Skip to footer

 }

-After that we add the component's DOM to the Popup so that the popup's content will be the component's template:
+Then, add the component’s DOM to the Popup so the popup displays the component’s template as its content:

 popUp.content = cmpRef.location.nativeElement;